 Aging-in-place modifications across multiple rooms (curbless shower, comfort-height vanities, wider doorways, lever handles) are an increasingly common reason homeowners book a multi-room estimate.

 The estimate visit walks the home with the homeowner, identifies which rooms and updates would have the highest impact, and discusses how to sequence the work.
-A coordinator builds a written scope covering each room with separate line items so the project can be phased if needed.
+We build a written scope covering each room with separate line items so the project can be phased if needed.

 The biggest decision is scope and phasing.
 Doing everything at once is faster overall but requires more disruption and higher upfront cost.
 Phasing the project (kitchen first, then primary bath, then floors and paint) lets the household stay functional but stretches the timeline.